-Internet Archaeology (ISSN 1363-5387) is an open access (free to read), independent, not-for-profit journal, operating only to sustain itself.
+Internet Archaeology (ISSN 1363-5387) is the premier open access archaeology journal.
 The journal publishes quality academic content and explores the potential of digital publication through the inclusion of data, video, audio, images, visualisations, animations and interactive mapping.
-Internet Archaeology is international in scope, a journal without borders, and all content is peer-reviewed.
+Internet Archaeology is international in scope - a journal without borders - and all content is peer-reviewed.
 Internet Archaeology is hosted by the Department of Archaeology at the University of York and digitally archived by the Archaeology Data Service.
 Internet Archaeology has been awarded the Directory of Open Access Journals Seal in recognition of our high standards in publishing best practice, preservation and openness.
 Internet Archaeology was established in 1995 and has been publishing online since 1996.

 The journal is hosted by the Department of Archaeology at the University of York and is produced, managed and edited by Judith Winters, who is supported by co-directors Prof. Julian Richards (York) and Dr Michael Heyworth (Council for British Archaeology).
 Advisory editors support the Editor.
 The contents of the journal are archived with the Archaeology Data Service whose remit is the long-term preservation of digital research materials.

 Department of Archaeology

 Telephone: +44 (0)1904 323955